Linconnaire/Dubai-Property-Sales-Analysis/README.md

 ### Data Cleaning & Modelling

 Used Power Query to clean and structure data, handling missing values and inconsistencies.
-Summarized an average rent table from past project and merged it with existing table to project the annual ROI per property type accross all location.
-Established relationships between datasets (property type, transaction type, revenue, annual rent, ROI, and locations).
+Summarised an average rent table from past projects and merged it with the existing table to project the annual ROI per property type across all locations.
+Established relationships between datasets (property type, transaction type, revenue, yearly rent, ROI, and locations).

 Generated Table                 |       Relationship :------------------------------:|:----------------------------------: